Ambipolar diffusion velocity and magnetic field evolution in magnetar core: Generalised theoretical approach: Discussion

 \section{Discussion}

-The magnetic field associated with the neutron stars decay with time by several possible mechanisms depending on the composition and the surroundings of the constituent matter.
-In the core of the star the field mainly evolves due to ambipolar diffusion of the charged particles.
-The magnetic force on the charged particles are balanced by pressure gradient force and inter-particle interaction.
-We present here the charged particles dynamics in the background of neutrons.
-As the magnetic force is balanced by both transfusion and inter-particle interaction we have discussed the different possibilities of particle interaction depending on the state of the matter - whether it is in normal phase or in superfluid state.
-We take a general expression of particle interaction which can take care of all possibilities, \ie all particles are in superfluid state, some of the species are in superfluid state, or all the species are in normal phase.
-With this general procedure we arrive at a general equation for ambipolar velocity.
-Solving the equation with different scenario of the core as it evolves with temperature and time, the overall picture of the magneto-thermal evolution of the core will be clear.
-For example, immediately after birth of the star, the core temperature is considerably high.
-Consequently, that time it is reasonable to consider the matter in normal state and the inter-particle interaction is dominating contribution to balance the magnetic force.
+The magnetic field associated with the neutron stars decays with time by several possible mechanisms depending on the composition and the surroundings of the constituent matter.
+In the core of the star, the field mainly evolves due to the ambipolar diffusion of the charged particles.
+The magnetic force on the charged particles is balanced by pressure gradient force and inter-particle interaction.
+We present here the charged particle dynamics in the background of neutrons.
+As the magnetic force is balanced by both transfusion and inter-particle interaction we have discussed the different possibilities of particle interaction depending on the state of the matter - whether it is in the normal phase or in the superfluid state.
+We take a general expression of particle interaction which can take care of all possibilities, $\ie$ all particles are in the superfluid state, some of the species are in superfluid state, or all the species are in the normal phase.
+We have also considered the force of vortices in the case of superfluid matter which is zero for normal species.
+With this general procedure, we arrive at a general equation for ambipolar velocity.
+By solving the equation with different scenarios of the core as it evolves with temperature and time, the overall picture of the magnetothermal evolution of the core will be clear.
+For example, immediately after the birth of the star, the core temperature is considerably high.
+Consequently, that time it is reasonable to consider the matter in its normal state and the inter-particle interaction is dominating contribution to balancing the magnetic force.
 According to that the general ambipolar velocity equation can be considered with some term absent in the equation (eq. (\ref{strsumpedeffnaccsfgen})).
 Henceforth it can be solved for that particular age of the star.
-Subsequently, with the decrease of the temperature of the core, the probability of neutron and proton pairing emerges leading to nucleon superfluidity.
+Subsequently, with the decrease in the temperature of the core, the probability of neutron and proton pairing emerges leading to nucleon superfluidity.
 Again the transition from normal phase to superfluid phase will occur separately for neutrons and protons at different temperatures depending upon the critical temperature $T_c$ of superfluidity for neutrons and protons.
-So, there may be phase, when one of the nucleons is in normal phase and the other in superfluid phase.
+So, there may be a phase, when one of the nucleons is in normal phase and the other in superfluid phase.
 Then also there will arise two special cases with different specifications of the superfluid inter-particle interaction.
 At the same time the relative strength of transfusion and inter-particle interaction will alter.
+With the specific case of normal matter, employing this general model and considering the entire star is made of normal nucleons and electrons, at temperature $\sim 10^8$ K, the typical timescale of ambipolar diffusion comes out to be $\sim 9\times 10^4$ yr \citep{2021MPLA...3650144B}, which is very close to the age of magnetars.
+Other estimates show either very short \citep{2018PhRvD..98d3007O,2020MNRAS.498.3000C} or very long timescale \citep{2011ApJ...740L..35G,2017MNRAS.471..507C} of field evolution compared to the typical age of magnetars.
+In our subsequent work, we shall discuss in detail ambipolar velocity and field evolution, by invoking superfluid nucleons (under preparation).
+Hence, switching on and off different terms in eq. (\ref{strsumpedeffnaccsfgen}) it is possible to get the ambipolar velocity profile inside the core of a star at different temperature regimes.
+The ambipolar velocity profile is very important to calculate the magnetic field decay and hence the field energy decay.
+This will in turn help to get an idea of the magnetar activities during the quiescent period.
+At different ages of the star, the internal heating of the core due to field decay can also be calculated following this calculation which will be useful in cooling simulation.
+Moreover, the procedure can be extended in a very straightforward manner to matter with other exotic components such as heavier baryon